Arsh-sudo/Pharma-Sales-Agent/README.md

 > **AI-powered autonomous pipeline that discovers pharmaceutical companies, extracts contacts, and delivers daily Excel reports via email.**

-Built entirely with AI — from architecture to code to deployment.
+Built entirely from architecture to code to deployment.
 This was a client challenge to create a fully autonomous lead generation system for the pharmaceutical industry.

 ---